pestphp/website/source/docs/guides/phpunit.md

 ```

 Finally, the [Underlying Test Case](docs/underlying-test-case/) of this test
-is `TestCase` and or test also uses the `DatabaseMigrations` of Laravel.
+is `TestCase` and our test also uses Laravel's `DatabaseMigrations`.
 So
-let's put those in our `tests/Pest.php` file:
+let's move those in our `tests/Pest.php` file:
 ```php
 <?php